Eng 121 - Syllabus Online

 • Directions

 This is what is expected to be written, and more reading my also be involved.
-Read the direction very carefully and follow them judiciously, so your work can be found and evaluated properly.
+Read the directions very carefully and follow them judiciously, so your work can be found and evaluated properly.
 Most assignments have more than one part.
 Be sure to do what is asked.

 • Grading